LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-05-fangs-opening1.md

 4 | 1, 2 |   7   | 7 | 8
 5 | 2, 4 |   7   | 4 | 13

-### Pro and cons
+### Pros and cons

 Pros:

 - Less variance in unlocking [[Ranging Hunt]]: from turn 2 onwards, only 1 Plant+Animal and 1 Animal is needed.
 This means that your starting hand alone is enough to activate your Innate for 2 turns without any reclaim.
 - Good energy income and low growth restrictions that allow for more flexibility.
-- Majors give Fangs a way to deal with blighted lands, which are otherwise not very accessible.
-Without Majors, Fangs can only deal with blighted lands via good Minor RNG (e.g. Dahan movement + Defend, or blight movement/removal), or with [[Terrifying chase]] if they don't have any City.
+- Majors give Fangs a way to deal with blighted lands, which are otherwise less accessible.
+    - Without Majors, Fangs can only deal with blighted lands via [[Terrifying chase]] if they don't have any City, or with some Minors (e.g. Dahan movement + Defend, or blight movement/removal).
+Fangs can get many Minors, which reduces RNG variance, but bad luck might still make it hard to deal with blighted lands.

 Cons: